content-left-bg.png

 National Law and National Regulations breachNumber of breaches

-s167 Offence relating to protection of children from harm and hazards6
+s167 Offence relating to protection of children from harm and hazards2

-*In instances where ranking results in more than 5 breaches in the top 5, the Regulatory Authority will select the National Law section or National Regulation that typically presents the greatest risk to children when breached.
+*In instances where provisions in the top 5 have an equal number of breaches in the reporting period, the Regulatory Authority will select the National Law section or National Regulation that typically presents the greatest risk to children when breached.

 WebPartZone1_2